- 1. What is the Institutional Review Board (IRB)?

 Per Rice Policy 326, determination of whether your research project requires IRB oversight has to be made by the IRB, not by the investigator overseeing the project.
 The requirement for OHRP-based IRB oversight can be triggered by the following criteria: 1) A systematic investigation (including development, testing, and evaluation) designed to discover or contribute to a body of generalizable knowledge and 2) “an investigator conducting research obtains data through intervention or interaction with the individual” or "an investigator obtains identifiable private information or identifiable biospecimens about human research participants".

-Additionally the US FDA mandates IRB oversight can be triggered by the following criteria: 1) The involvement of one or more human research participants, 2) the study or analysis of a test article, and 3) either plans to submit data to the FDA for supporting licensure of the test article or the test article in question is a new drug or an investigative device.
+Additionally the US FDA mandates IRB oversight can be triggered by the following criteria: 1) The involvement of one or more human research participants, 2) the study or analysis of a test article, and 3) either plans to submit data to the FDA for supporting licensure of the test article or the test article in question is a new drug or an investigative medical device.